Supporting Research Across Research Council Boundaries

 The Cross-Council Funding Agreement

-The Cross-Council Funding Agreement applies to all responsive-mode research grant applications submitted to any of the seven Research Councils.
+The Cross-Council Funding Agreement applies to all responsive-mode research grant proposals submitted to any of the seven Research Councils.

 Where highlight notices operate in responsive mode or responsive mode grants schemes involve very large investments (such as centres or large collaborative grants), the relevant Councils will normally agree between them in advance whether the CCFA process should apply or whether alternative measures should be put in place.